 - One thing you can do is to warm the liquid used in the recipe and add it along with the frozen foods, to help raise the temperature more quickly.

-- Taking a calculated risk may be acceptable to you as long as you know the consequences AND as long as no member of your family is in a high risk group.
+- Taking a calculated risk may be acceptable to you as long as you know the consequences and as long as no member of your family is in a high-risk group.

-Learning to safely use your crockpot will help maintain your family's health.
+Learning to safely use your crock pot will help maintain your family's health.
 And once you become an expert at using this appliance, the time you spend in the kitchen will be greatly reduced.